Tension Calculator

 📋Steps to Calculate

-1. Choose between the "Hanging" or "Pulling" scenario from the dropdown menu.
+1. Choose the Hanging or Pulling scenario from the mode selector.

-2. Select the number of ropes or the number of objects in the chain.
+2. Select the number of ropes (hanging) or the number of objects in the chain (pulling).

-4. Press "Calculate" to see the total weight, system acceleration, and individual segment tensions.
+4. Click Calculate to view total weight, system acceleration, and individual segment tensions.

 Mistakes to Avoid ⚠️

-1. Measuring angles from the horizontal for hanging loads; this tool requires angles from the vertical.
+1. Measuring rope angles from the horizontal for hanging loads: this calculator uses angles from the vertical, so a rope that makes 60° with the ceiling should be entered as 30°.

-2. Entering a pulling angle of 90° or higher, which would lift the object rather than pull it horizontally.
+2. Entering a pulling angle of 90° or more, which would direct all force vertically and produce zero horizontal acceleration — the object would lift rather than slide.

 Practical Applications📊

-4. Design stable overhead suspensions for lighting or structural elements using up to three support points.
+3. Design stable overhead suspension rigs for stage lighting, signage, or structural elements using up to three support points.

 Questions and Answers